 Construction Site Fall Attorneys in Boston

 Getting hurt on the job and suffering a serious injury can wreak havoc on your life.
 If you work in the construction field, an on-the-job injury can be especially devastating given the dangers inherent in that type of work.
-Construction is one of the top five occupations with the largest number of workplace injuries resulting in days away from work, according to information from the National Safety Council.
+According to information from the National Safety Council, construction is one of the top five occupations with the largest number of workplace injuries resulting in days away from work.

 Take a look at these statistics from the National Institute for Occupational Safety and Health: